Skip to Content

 Despite tariffs, innovation in American whiskey continues to drive steady growth worldwide.
 Craft brands in particular are venturing far beyond tradition, exploring alternative grains in place of the customary corn, wheat, rye, and barley.
 Secondary maturation is another area of innovation where used port, sherry and wine casks lend new levels of complexity to traditional whiskey flavor profiles.

-Learning from the Scotch tradition, a niche in this category that’s gaining prominence is “American Single Malt Whiskey.” It’s so new, however, it still lacks a defined standard of identity.
+Learning from the Scotch tradition, a niche in this category that's gaining prominence is "American Single Malt Whiskey."
+It's so new, however, it still lacks a defined standard of identity.
 This gray area offers distillers plenty of room for creativity, experimentation, and innovation.
 Consumers are taking note as they look for new flavor profiles in their whiskey.
 From utilizing mash bills with blended varietals of malt to domestically harvested peat, regional water sources, and maturation in non-traditional wood species, what results is a variety of flavor profiles ranging from light and fruity to smokey, spicy, and rich.

 The perfect spirit for the craft distiller, American whiskey makes our list not only because of its worldwide growth as an emerging category, but also because many of these experimental barrels are just now reaching maturation.
 That means we'll soon have a variety of expressions to taste.
 In the new year, we'll have our first opportunity to evaluate how this category is developing.